-Students have the opportunity to pursue internships either for elective credit, a stipend or as an extracurricular activity.
-Internships are available in teaching, publishing, arts administration, teaching writing, or service learning.
+Students have the opportunity to pursue internships either for elective credit, a stipend ($2000 in the second year) or as an extracurricular activity.
+Internships are available in teaching composition, publishing, arts administration, teaching creative writing, or service learning.
+Though students are welcome to participate in more than one internship, the stipend and course credit are given for only one internship.
 Off-campus internships at publishing houses, with literary agents, or community engagement internships are also encouraged.

 The Teaching Internship allows students to observe the conduct of a college course and to share the pedagogical activity of the supervising instructor.
 The student serves as co-teacher with a mentor teacher from the English Department and assists with an undergraduate course in composition, creative writing or literature.
 The student attends each course session and shares responsibility for instructing the class and responding to students' written work.
 Teaching internships are only available to second-year students.

 - Interns will observe the conduct of a college course by attending each class session;